BESPlaybook/BESPlaybook/docs/ux/3-3-1-4-diary.md

 - Avoid using Likert scales (i.e. 1-10 ratings) or similar structures for quantifying opinions.
 These tend to rely on subjective or arbitrary value assignments by your respondents, which devalues their responses.

-## References & Resources
+## Reference

-Diary Studies: Understanding Long-Term User Behavior and Experiences – Nielsen Norman Group
+- Diary Studies: Understanding Long-Term User Behavior and Experiences [https://www.nngroup.com/articles/diary-studies](https://www.nngroup.com/articles/diary-studies)